-It’s not much of a surprise that Cleveland’s cost of living is far lower than that of tech hotspots around the country, a factor that has significantly contributed to the city’s consistent 95+% occupancy rate and ever-expanding housing development.
+It’s not much of a surprise that Cleveland’s cost of living is far lower than that of tech hotspots around the country, a factor that has significantly contributed to the city’s consistent 95+% residential occupancy rate and ever-expanding housing development.
 What may be surprising is just how much lower these figures are.
-According to NerdWallet’s calculator, the cost-of-living averages 50 percent less in Cleveland than it does in Boston, 79 percent less than San Francisco and 132 percent less than Manhattan.
+According to NerdWallet’s calculator, the cost-of-living averages 33 percent less in Cleveland than it does in Boston, 44 percent less than San Francisco and 57 percent less than Manhattan.

 Look around town and you’ll see that Cleveland boasts one of the most exciting, vibrant and diverse cultures of any city in the Midwest.
-The Cleveland Orchestra is consistently ranked among the best orchestras in the world, the Cleveland Museum of Art was ranked second in the U.S. by Business Insider and last year, TIME placed Cleveland seventh on the list of America’s Best Food Cities.
+The Cleveland Orchestra is consistently ranked among the best orchestras in the world, the Cleveland Museum of Art was ranked second best museum in the U.S. by Business Insider and in 2016, TIME placed Cleveland seventh on the list of America’s Best Food Cities.
 Not to mention, the Playhouse Square theater district is the largest performing arts center in the U.S. outside of New York.

 Meanwhile, other Northeast Ohio hubs like Akron have also built reputations as growing hotbeds of local art, music and food/drink.
 Akron is also home to Ohio’s only national park, Cuyahoga Valley National Park and becomes home to some of the best golfers in the world during the Bridgestone Invitational Tournament at Firestone Country Club.